camelya58/spring-cache/README.md

 ```

 ## Step 17
-When we add the annotation @EnableCache in our project Spring cache automatically creates a CacheManager.
+When we add the annotation @EnableCache in our project Spring cache automatically creates a ***CacheManager***.

-But we can create own CacheManager using ConcurrentMapCacheManager and overriding the method "createConcurrentMapCache".
+But we can create own CacheManager using *ConcurrentMapCacheManager* and overriding the method "createConcurrentMapCache".

 We use CacheBuilder of Guava to configure following methods: